reshamas/fastai_deeplearn_part1/tools/setup_personal_dl_box.md

 # Setting Up a Personal Deep Learning Computer
-These are steps to replicate the AWS AMI setup on your own computer (assuming you have CUDA GPUs, etc)
+These are steps to replicate the AWS AMI setup on your own computer (assuming you have NVIDIA CUDA GPUs (1080 Ti) , etc)

 ## Step 1: Install Anaconda Python 3.6
 Python version should be 3.6+